BSR-Server/FlexiblePCB/README.md

 This rule adds two `ChunkTicket` for hopper and piston.

 - **For hopper**: when a hopper checks its output inventory and it is facing an air block in a different chunk, a `hopper` ticket with 31 level lasting 1 tick will be added in the facing chunk.
-- **For piston(normal and sticky)**: When a piston executes a block event and is facing a defferent chunk, a `piston` ticket with 32 level lasting 6 ticks will be added in the facing chunk.
+- **For piston(normal and sticky)**: When a piston executes a block event and is facing a different chunk, a `piston` ticket with 32 level lasting 6 ticks will be added in the facing chunk.

 **insertBlockToMinecart**